Baby boomers entering their “second acts” should think about these matters.

 Retirement does not necessarily imply reduced taxes.
 While people may earn less in retirement than they once did, many forms of income are taxable: RMDs; investment income and dividends; most pensions; even a portion of Social Security income depending on a taxpayer’s total income and filing status.
 Of course, once a mortgage is paid off, a retiree loses the chance to take the significant mortgage interest deduction.

 One other end-of-life expense many retirees overlook: funeral and burial costs.
-Pre-planning to address this expense may help surviving spouses and children.
+Preparing to address this expense may help surviving spouses and children.

 Ken Weise, an LPL Financial Advisor, provided this article.
 He can be reached at 707-584-6690.
-Securities offered through LPL Financial.
-Member FINRA/SIPC.
-The opinions of this material are for information purposes only.
+Ken Weise is a registered representative with, and securities offered through LPL Financial, member FINRA/SIPC.
+Investment advice offered through Strategic Wealth Advisors Group, LLC., a registered investment advisor.
+Sonoma County Wealth Advisors and Strategic Wealth Advisors Group are separate entities from LPL Financial.
+The opinions in the material are for information purposes only.